-The centerpiece is a 12-step process we call Fiscal First Aid: Recovering from Financial Distress.
-Each step below provides various resources, tools, case studies, and more information to help progress through the different steps of the financial recovery process.
+This website presents the Fiscal First Aid: Recovering from Financial Distress, a 12-step process to help go through the Stages of Recovery.
+These steps provide various resources, tools, case studies, and more information to help progress through the different steps of the financial recovery process.
+They are outlined below:

 12-Step Fiscal First Aid Recovery Process

 Step 2: Mobilize